 “…fate comes at you cat-footed, unavoidable, and bloodthirsty.”
 Pat Conroy, South of Broad

-We hear a lot about knee ligament injuries, especially when they happen to someone else.
+We hear a lot about knee ligament injuries, especially when they happen to someone else who is dear to you who got injured and need an attorney’s help.
 But when it’s our knee that’s out of commission from falling off the bike while still clipped in, or twisted water skiing at the lake, it’s a different matter.
 The ACL or anterior cruciate ligament gets a lot of press.
 Bode Miller, Tom Brady, Tiger Woods.
 But the collateral ligaments (Tom Brady again) seem to take a back seat here.
 One reason could be that they usually heal without a lot of fuss so maybe less notoriety as well.
 Continue reading

 I took a walk around the world to ease my troubled mind.
 I left my body lying somewhere in the sands of time.”

 Your thoughts when injured?

 We frequently think of overuse injuries as running related but swimming can also take it’s toll.
 Swim training/racing can put us at risk for a multitude of upper extremity difficulties.
 We frequently see problems with the rotator cuff stealing the headlines, particularly in overhead throwing sports, while less commonly the elbow is involved.
 Many of us have either heard about or experienced Tennis Elbow (pain over the outside of the elbow or Lateral Epicondylitis, less often from playing tennis than from an alternate source despite its moniker.)
 Triathletes are more prone to Medial Epicondylitis – pain over the inside of the elbow.
 This is known in the literature as Golfer’s Elbow.
 You might be able to guess why.
 Continue reading